Scientific Name

 Description

-Conophytum frutescens is a beautiful slow-growing succulent that forms a clump of bodies composed of two fleshy glabrous leaves.
-The bodies grow up to 1.4 inches (3.5 cm) tall and up to 0.6 inches (1.5 cm) wide.
-Leaves are yellowish-green, grey-green, or turquoise spotted and marked with dully purple streaks on the keels and edges of the fissure between the lobes.
-Flowers are orange to coppery or pinkish and appear in fall.
+Conophytum frutescens is a beautiful, slow-growing succulent that forms a clump of bodies shaped like lobster claws and composed of two fleshy, often unequal leaves.
+The bodies can grow to 1.6 inches (4 cm) tall and 0.8 inches (2 cm) wide.
+The leaves are smooth, yellowish-green, grey-green, or turquoise and are spotted and marked with dully purple streaks on the keels and edges of the fissure between the lobes.

 Hardiness